mlswg/mls-protocol/draft-ietf-mls-protocol.md

-New members MUST verify the `signature` using either the public key taken from the credential in the leaf node of the member with LeafNodeRef `signer`, or the deniable signature key of that member.
+New members MUST verify the `signature` using either the public key taken from the credential in the leaf node of the member with LeafNodeRef `signer`, or the alternative signature key of that member.
 The signature covers the following structure, comprising all the fields in the GroupInfo above `signature`:

 ~~~